lzubiaur/devlog/_posts/2017-11-06-go-mongodb.md

 {% endhighlight %}

 We are now ready to create the Go container for our application.
-The following `Dockerfile` will create a container from the Go image and copy the source files inside the container.
+The following `Dockerfile` will create a container from the Go base image and copy the source files inside the container.

 {% highlight docker %}
 FROM golang